This post may contain affiliate links. Please read our disclosure policy.

 ingredients for dairy free biscuits laid out on a photography backdrop in various size bowls

-Ghee or Vegan Butter: You can also use regular grass-fed butter if not dairy free.
-Olive oil is another vegan replacement!
+• Ghee or Vegan Butter: Adds richness and softness.
+You can use regular butter if dairy isn’t an issue.

 steps for making gluten free biscuits in 4 quadrants

-1. Preheat the oven to 450 and line a baking sheet with foil.
-Spray lightly with cooking oil.
-Mix the almond milk and apple cider vinegar together in a bowl and let it sit for a minute – this is the “buttermilk”.
+Step 1: Preheat your oven to 450°F. Line a baking sheet with foil and lightly coat it with oil spray.
+Mix almond milk and apple cider vinegar in a bowl.
+Let it sit for a minute to create buttermilk.

 8 biscuits on a baking sheet with parchment paper